ever-been/everDoc/src/book/markdown/services.md

 #### Handling exceptional events {#devel.services.taskmanager.errors}

 The current Hazelcast implementation (as of version 2.6) has one limitation.
-When a key [migrates](http://hazelcast.com/docs/2.5/manual/single_html/#InternalsDistributedMap) the new owner does not receive any event (`com.hazelcast.partition.MigrationListener` is not much useful in this regard since it does not contain enough information).
+When a key [migrates](http://hazelcast.com/docs/2.5/manual/single_html/#InternalsDistributedMap) the new owner does not receive any event ([com.hazelcast.partition.MigrationListener](http://hazelcast.com/javadoc/TODO) is not much useful in this regard since it does not contain enough information).
 This might be a problem if e.g. a node crashes and an event of type "new task added" is lost.
-To mitigate the problem the Task Manager periodically scans (`cz.cuni.mff.d3s.been.manager.LocalKeyScanner`) its *local keys* looking for irregularities.
+To mitigate the problem the Task Manager periodically scans ([LocalKeyScanner](http://evenbeen.cz/javadoc/TODO)) its *local keys* looking for irregularities.
 If it finds one it creates a message to fix it.

 There are several situations this might happen: